 4. Follow-ups and tracking of unpaid claims

-Evaluating your revenue cycle management will keep you informed about your paid, unpaid, submitted, and non-submitted claims.
-If claim submission has passed the period of sixty days, you must take a follow-up prior to resubmitting them.
+Evaluating your revenue cycle management will inform you about your paid, unpaid, and non-submitted claims.
+If claim submission has passed sixty days, you must take a follow-up before resubmitting them.
 Sometimes, it just needs a phone call from your front desk to either the insurance payer or the patient to confirm the claim.

 With the above discussion of challenges and tips for managing your dermatology medical billing, you must have gotten an idea about why it is important to bill with accurate information and things that you need to consider while submitting claims to insurance payers.
 Follow them and streamline your dermatology medical billing practice claim submission process so your service claims can be timely reimbursed and facilitate your RCM to run smoothly.